Forward Compatible Training for Large-Scale Embedding Retrieval Systems: Experiments

 \subsection{Datasets}

 \paragraph{ImageNet-1k} \cite{imagenet} is a large-scale image recognition dataset used in the ILSVRC 2012 challenge.
 It has 1000 image classes.
-Its train set is approximately class balanced with approximately $\sim$1.2k images per class, $\sim$1.2 million images total and its validation set is exactly class balanced with 500 images per class.
-When used for retrieval, we utilize its validation set for both the query set and gallery set.
+Its train set is approximately class balanced with $\sim$1.2k images per class, and its validation set is exactly class balanced with 500 images per class.
+We call a subset of the ImageNet-1k training set consisting of images of the first 500 classes, ImageNet-500.
+This subset is used for training of the old model.
+This is a biased split: the second 500 classes are generally more difficult (e.g. they contain all the dog breeds).
+For retrieval, we utilize full ImageNet-1k validation set for both the query set and gallery set.
 When we query with an image, we remove it from the validation set to fairly compute retrieval accuracy.
-The old train set is constructed using the first 500 classes of ImageNet.
-This is a biased split, the second 500 classes are generally more difficult (e.g. they contain all the dog breeds).
-We call this old train set ImageNet-500.

 \textbf{VGGFace2} \cite{cao2018vggface2} is a large-scale face recognition dataset of 3.31 million images of 9131 subjects.
 It is split into a train set of 8631 subjects and a validation set of 500 (disjoint) subjects.
 On average, there are 362.6 images per subject in the train set and exactly 500 images per subject in the validation set.
 The old train set is constructed from the first $10\%$ of subjects.
 We call this train set VGGFace2-863 and the full train set as VGGFace2-8631.
 For the validation, we generate a (fixed) random subsample of 50 images per subject in the validation set to perform retrieval on, as in \cite{cao2018vggface2}.